 But taking charge of our lives takes a lot of courage and a lot of effort.
 It pushes us out of our bubble of learned helplessness.
 That is where freedom and empowerment lie.

 I know in the beginning it’s a bit hard to digest this concept.
 That’s okay, take your time and ponder over it.

 6) Seek To Understand

 Realize that it’s not always about you.
 So stop taking everything so personally.

-That person might be dealing with something in their own head but is unable to express.
+That person might be dealing with something in their own head but is unable to express it.

-We are often too quick in our assumptions and immediately jump to a conclusion based upon what we see or hear.
+We are often too quick in our assumptions and immediately jump to a conclusion based on what we see or hear.

 “You seem a bit stressed today.
 Is there something that is bothering you?” or

 “You seem a bit worried, would you like to sit and discuss, or do you want me to give you some space?”

 If he/she doesn’t want to discuss or wants some time in peace then respect their need and give some space.